ShawkiKased/StoryQuest/README.md

 ## Background and Overview

-My Project will be a unqiue mix of a game and a demo showcase.
+My Project will be a single page game.
 StoryQuest will be an interractive Story Text Based game.
 You will be told a story with your Main Character through various and interractive Message Boxes.
 These will give you a scenario and options on how to proceed, maybe you'll be a in forest, or a cave or fighting enemies.
 The choice will effect the outcome and all the while the background will be a map telling you where your path has lead you.

 ## Functionality and MVP's